 Over the past 2 years I have really grown to love my daily (at home) sweat session.
 Little by little I have collected quite a bit of home exercise items.
 Even with all the choices, I sometimes get a little bored and want to mix things up a bit.

 The challenge is that I simply CAN’T buy another item!
 I have run out of room for storing things and then there is the glare of disdain from my hubby that says, “You bought ANOTHER exercise program/equipment?”
+He couldn’t say anything to me during my last workout that I did at home because the equipment hardly took up any space.
+All I needed to get started were dumbbells and resistance bands and my traps workout at home started there and then.
+I definitely felt the full effects of the exercises that I did with them, but after a bit, I decided that I wanted to try something new.
 I had to find ways that I could beat my workout boredom, not take up any long term space in my house and do it for free!

 What a challenge right?
 Well I put my creative juices to work and figured out how to accomplish my goal.

 Maybe you are starting out with no budget or just want to switch things up a bit without breaking the bank.
 Or maybe you want to try something new but not sure you will like it enough to invest in it.

 Whatever the reason, here are my tips on how to exercise for FREE!
 Alternatively, you could look at different functional fitness tips and tricks that you’re able to keep to at home without any machines or fitness knowledge.

 My Favorite YouTube Channels

 Body Project I really like this channel because there is something for everyone and the trainers are motivating.